 Each of my client’s needs and strengths are different, and we may use one or a combination of these approaches during our work together.

 Learn more about each of the techniques we may use in therapy by clicking on the links below.

-A term used by Jung and Freud, Depth Psychology is essentially a way of seeing and understanding our psyche (derived from Greek meaning “soul”) individually, collectively, and relationally.
-Its focus is the depth of our soul – our unconscious — expressed through dreams; symbols; meaningful synchronicities; the art forms we enjoy and create; timeless myths and stories; our patterns of relating; our emotional reactions and triggers; and much more.
+A term used by Jung and Freud, Depth Psychology is essentially a way of seeing, relating to, and understanding our psyche (derived from Greek meaning “soul”) individually, collectively, and relationally.
+The focus is tending to soul and our unconscious — expressed through dreams; symbols; meaningful synchronicities; the art forms we enjoy and create; timeless myths, stories, movie themes and characters; our patterns of relating; our emotional reactions and triggers; and much more.

 “Depth psychological approaches to psychological suffering attempt to help individuals become aware of what has been cast out of consciousness or not yet able to be known.
 Healing is associated with allowing what has been repressed, rejected, denied or ignored to come forward so that the person can understand, explore its significance and integrate it, allowing for a transformation in consciousness.”